deliciousbrains/wp-db-backup/readme.txt

 When having the database backup emailed or sent to your browser for immediate download, the backup file will be _deleted_ from the server when the transfer is finished.

 == Changelog ==

+= 2.4.0 =
+* Compatibility with PHP 8 and WordPress 5.6
+* Fix email backup functionality
+* Fix for bug where backup file would be gzipped twice
+* Fixes for several PHP notices
+* Add `DBBWP_` prefix to global constants

 = 2.3.0 =
 * Remove backup directory use